-From January 1, 2017 through December 31, 2017 the Probation Department opened three hundred sixty-four (364) cases for supervision as compared to three hundred sixteen (316) cases in 2016.
-These cases were opened either by new court referrals, transfers, or as a result of recidivist transfers.
-There were one hundred sixteen (116) open cases at the beginning of 2017 and 2018 begins with one hundred twenty-nine (129).
-Closings for the year totaled three hundred fifty-six (356).
-From the three hundred fifty-six (356) closings, one hundred forty-two (142) were terminated satisfactorily, two hundred seven (207) by transfer inner office or out of county, end of supervised release, and by the Court, two (2) by commitment to the Department of Youth Services, one (1) as "no further benefit," and four (4) unsatisfactory.
+From January 1, 2018 through December 31, 2018 the Probation Department opened three hundred seventy-five (375) cases for supervision as compared to three hundred sixty-four (364) cases in 2017.
+These cases were opened either by new court referrals, transfers from other courts, or as a result of recidivist transfers.
+There were one hundred twenty-nine (129) open cases at the beginning of 2018 and 2019 begins with one hundred fifteen (115).
+Closings for the year totaled three hundred eighty-eight (388).
+From the three hundred eighty-eight (388) closings, one hundred forty-six (146) were terminated satisfactorily, two hundred thirty-four (234) by transfer inner office or out of county, end of supervised release, and by the Court, three (3) by commitment to the Department of Youth Services, one (1) as "no further benefit," and four (4) unsatisfactory.